icanzilb/EasyAnimation/README.md

 </tr>
 </table>

+*Yes - that works, give it a try in your project :]*

 This code will animate the view along a rectangular path - first downwards, then to the right, then up, then to the initial point where the animation started.

 What a perfect oportunity to repeat the animation and make the animation run continuosly!
-Add options parameter to the last `animateWithDuration` in the chain and turn on the `.Repeat` option.
+Add `options` parameter to the last `animateWithDuration...` in the chain and turn on the `.Repeat` option.

 This will make the whole chain (e.g. the 4 animations) repeat continuosly.